isomerpages/govtech-siot/_core-products/0-overview.md

 Agencies can focus on designing solutions that best meet the needs of those they serve, without worrying about the underlying infrastructure.
 Citizens can expect a more secure, seamless, consistent and connected user experience across the spectrum of government digital services.

 The Sensors and IoT stack consists of 3 core components:

-- [**MANUCA**](/tech-stack/manuca/overview/): a family of low power data acquisition products designed to integrate multiple low-bandwidth sensors and publish their measure points to DECADA Cloud swiftly.
+- [**MANUCA**](/core-products/manuca/): a family of low power data acquisition products designed to integrate multiple low-bandwidth sensors and publish their measure points to DECADA Cloud swiftly.
-- [**DECADA Edge Gateway**](/tech-stack/decada-edge/): a product and software solution to onboard new and existing sensor nodes to DECADA securely with ease.
+- [**DECADA Edge Gateway**](/core-products/decada-edge/): a product and software solution to onboard new and existing sensor nodes to DECADA securely with ease.
 It is both a Gateway to DECADA and an Edge to process and aggregate sensor nodes data to reduce data traffic to DECADA.
-- [**DECADA**](/tech-stack/decada-cloud/): a multi-tenant cloud platform that provides support for device management, data acquisition and data analytics of IoT devices.
+- [**DECADA Cloud**](/core-products/decada-cloud/): a multi-tenant cloud platform that provides support for device management, data acquisition and data analytics of IoT devices.